LiaoSteve/darknet-tool/README.md

-# pascal-VOC
+# darknet-study-tools
-A tool for training darknet, created by LiaoSteve.
+Tools for darknet, created by Yu-Hsien Liao (LiaoSteve)